 What is compound interest?

 Compound interest builds on top of your principal plus the interest you’ve earned.
 Like simple interest, rates can be broken down into two abbreviations: APR, or Annual Percentage Rate, interest tacked onto loans; and APY, Annual Percentage Yield, interest earned, or yielded, on a deposit or investment account.
+Learn more here about the differences between APY and APR.

 Say you opened another savings account that compounds interest, with the same initial amounts: $5,000 at 5 percent.
 Year one returns will be the same as above -- $250 in earnings, bringing your balance to $5,250.